As with all good things, the success of the Society had a small beginning.

-In time, there was a plan to disband the Discussion group, and form a music group instead, but still with the same members, and Sir Adrian Boult, a well-known local resident, was consulted on how to formalise this.
+In time, there was a plan to disband the discussion group, but still with the same members to form a music group instead, and Sir Adrian Boult, the conductor – a well-known local resident – was consulted on how to formalise this.

-A new resident, Mr. Bertie Rimmer, had moved into Oxshott during 1946/47, and purchased the large Edwardian mansion, Pinewoods, on the brow of the hill, and this became the focal point for concerts in the district.
-With his great love of music and connections with many artists, he and his wife offered their home with its baronial-style hall and Minstrels Gallery, for the regular concerts, and at this point, with the help of a small committee, he then began to organise the concerts.
+A new resident, Mr Bertie Rimmer, had moved into Oxshott during 1946/47 and purchased the large Edwardian mansion Pinewoods on the brow of the hill, and this became the focal point for concerts in the district.
+With his great love of music and connections with many artists, he and his wife offered their home with its baronial-style hall and minstrels gallery for the regular concerts, and at this point, with the help of a small committee, he then began to organise them.

-"Bertie", (as everyone called him), and his wife, were no mean performers themselves, on piano and violin respectively, and their wide circle of friends in the music and opera world, provided some of the concerts.
-Occasionally an entire weekend would be given over to rehearsing and then staging an opera, in particular "Idomeneo" by Mozart! -the large hall of Pinewoods, with its vast stone chimney-piece, lending itself admirably to the performance.
+"Bertie" (as everyone called him) and his wife were no mean performers themselves on piano and violin respectively, and their wide circle of friends in the music and opera world provided some of the concerts.
+Occasionally an entire weekend would be given over to rehearsing and then staging an opera, such as "Idomeneo" by Mozart – the large hall of Pinewoods, with its vast stone chimney-piece, lending itself admirably to the performance.

-Whilst Pinewoods was the main venue, from about 1947 some other extremely large Oxshott homes hosted some of the concerts, and then, in 1954, Record Evenings were introduced and given by other members in their homes, much as they are today.
+Whilst Pinewoods was the main venue, from about 1947 some other extremely large Oxshott homes hosted some of the concerts, and then, in 1954, record evenings were introduced and given by other members in their homes.

-In 1964, when the Yehudi Menuhin School opened in Stoke D'Abernon, Bertie Rimmer was the first person to offer the school's pupils a "Public" platform, and for some considerable time the members were afforded the great pleasure of a biennial concert given by young performers such as Nigel Kennedy, Melvyn Tan, (known as Tan Bang at that time,) Tasmin Little and Paul Watkins.
+In 1964, after the Yehudi Menuhin School had opened the previous year in Stoke D'Abernon, Bertie Rimmer was the first person to offer the school's pupils a "public" platform, and for some considerable time the members were afforded the great pleasure of a biennial concert given by young performers such as Nigel Kennedy (violin), Melvyn Tan (piano) - known as Tan Bang at that time, Tasmin Little (violin) and Paul Watkins (violin).

 With the popularity of the concerts it became evident eventually that new and larger venues were needed and that a change from the intimate concert style was necessary.
-Various churches and school halls were tried out for their acoustics, amenities, cost and convenience for members, and a home was found for a time, at Claremont Fancourt School in Esher, where all concerts were given in the Joyce Grenfell Centre.
-But numbers dwindled and in the late 1980's when membership dropped to what seemed a less than viable number, there was talk of closure of the society.
+Various churches and school halls were tried out for their acoustics, amenities, cost and convenience for members, and a home was found for a time at Claremont Fan Court School in Esher, where all concerts were given in the Sports Hall of the Joyce Grenfell Centre.
+But numbers dwindled and in the late 1980s, when membership dropped to what seemed a less than viable number, there was talk of closure of the society.